lightningdevkit/rust-lightning/fuzz/README.md

 Typically, Travis CI will run `travis-fuzz.sh` on one of the environments the automated tests are configured for.
 This is the most time-consuming component of the continuous integration workflow, so it is recommended that you detect issues locally, and Travis merely acts as a sanity check.
+Fuzzing is further only effective with a lot of CPU time, indicating that if crash scenarios are discovered on Travis with its low runtime constraints, the crash is caused relatively easily.

 ## How do I run fuzz tests locally?